Top places to see in Lisbon for booklovers

 Fundação José Saramago

 José Saramago is famous for a very peculiar way of binding Grammar rules (by eliminating most of the punctuation) and for being the only Portuguese author to win the Nobel Prize for Literature so far.

 The foundation with his name is one of the most popular places to visit in Lisbon, not only for the author and his work but also because the building where the Fundação is set is one of the most peculiar ones in the city (kind of like his writing).

 Rua dos Bacalhoeiros 10 – 1100-135 Lisboa

 Monday to Saturday, 10 a.m. to 6 p.m.

-There are live concerts, food trucks and food carts, book signings and lectures on a variety of topics.
-Every day, the organizers highlight the Book of the Day that you can buy at a significant discount.
+There are live concerts, food trucks and food carts, book signings and lectures on various topics.
+Every day, each stand has its Book of the Day that you can buy at a significant discount.

 Parque Eduardo VII